TEALSK12/introduction-to-computer-science/culture_day_lesson_d.md

 #### Curriculum Competencies - Applied Skills and Technology

-Students may come to course with many stereotypes/myths about technology jobs.
+Students may have stereotypes and myths about technology jobs.

 There are many different types of roles and skills needed in the technology industry.
 Not everyone is a coder;  and not everyone is coding all day long.
-There are artistic designers, music creators, script writers, project managers,  marketing specialists,  front-end designer,  etc.
+There are artistic designers, music creators, script writers, project managers, marketing specialists, quality assurance testers, front-end designer,  etc.

-As students get to know people in their community, they may even discover individuals who are willing to be mentors for your classroom.
+As students get to know people in their community, they may even discover individuals who are willing to be mentors for your classroom in the days ahead.

 ---